dotnet/docs-aspire/docs/whats-new/preview-6.md

 ### Set a custom environment variable name for a connection string

-Resources in .NET Aspire can expose connection strings by implement `IResourceWithConnectionString`.
-This is used in conjunction with the `WithReference` method to pass the connection string to a project.
-This sets the fixed name `ConnectionStrings__{ResourceName}`.
-This can make it hard to integrate with systems that already have an existing convention of naming configuration keys.
-You can now set a custom environment variable name for the connection string:
+Resources in .NET Aspire can expose connection strings by implementing `IResourceWithConnectionString`.
+This interface is used in conjunction with the `WithReference` method to pass the connection string to a project.
+This sets the fixed name `ConnectionStrings__{ResourceName}`, which might make it hard to integrate with systems that already have an existing convention of naming configuration keys.
+To help with this problem, you can now set a custom environment variable name for the connection string:

 ```csharp
 var cache = builder.AddRedis("cache");